Title: What Comes After

 Dean realized Sam had lost more than Jessica that night.
 He'd lost his place of belonging in a group that clearly not only accepted him for himself, but also looked up to him.
 Something Sam had never had growing up — neither of them had.
 They never stayed anywhere long enough to establish that kind of bond with other people.
 The longer they stayed here now, the harder that loss would hit his brother all over again.

 Thinking over the last year and a half he'd spent with Sam, he began to question whether keeping Sam close was worth that.
-His desire to rebuild his family and keep them close was causing more damage than anything — maybe if he hadn't come to find Sam in the first place, maybe Jessica would still be alive?
+Maybe if he hadn't come to find Sam in the first place, maybe Jessica would still be alive?
 What he was doing to Sam — keeping him in this life — maybe Chris had been right about what he'd said at the hospital, maybe that was the worst and most selfish thing he could possibly do to his brother.

 Dean kept telling himself he needed to keep Sam safe and, to keep him safe, he needed to keep him close… but perhaps keeping Sam in this life was playing right into the hands of the enemy.
 It was no secret the Yellow-Eyed Demon wanted Sam for something.
-Maybe Sam would actually be safer in this other life.
-Here, in this place, Sam had a chance.
+Maybe Sam would actually be safer in this other life-far away from the Winchester journey of revenge.
+Here, Sam had a chance.
 A future far from the world of demons and monsters and death.
 How could he be so selfish as to condemn Sam to a life with no future?
 A life of hunting was a life of suffering and sadness and sacrifice.
-Just because Dean didn't have a choice didn't mean Sam had to be fated to the same dead-end.
+Just because Dean didn't have a choice didn't mean Sam had to be saddled to the same dead-end fate.

 Squinting up at the sun, Dean sighed and pushed his dark thoughts away.
 Whatever happened, none of them could move forward until this case was solved.
 He owed Sam that much.

-Dean swept the area carefully, his sharp eye scanning for anything unusual.
+Dean swept the alley carefully, his sharp eye scanning for anything unusual.
 All he could see were remnants of police tape and blood.
 Then again, the lack of certain things told him what it wasn't.
-There was no sign of sulfur, no physical claw marks or anything that would indicate something strictly corporeal.
+There was no sign of sulfur, no hair or anything that would indicate something strictly corporeal.
 Nothing much at all had been disturbed.
 Just as he turned to go, his eyes fell on a manhole cover.
 Walking closer to take a look, Dean could see a gooey, tar-like substance on the edges.

 He flicked his knife open as he crouched to get a better look.
 Using the knife blade, he scraped some of the black slime off and held it in front of his face, sniffing at it.
 Ectoplasm — had to be.
 Despite the weird widening of the hunting grounds, this would mean something more of the spirit variety and definitely something seriously angry and old.
 Dean wiped the blade off, deciding to make a few more stops before heading back to Sam.